assist-project/dtls-fuzzer/README.md

 This evaluation section is followed by a guide on using **dtls-fuzzer** which introduces its main use cases.

 ## Ensuring pre-requisites
-**dtls-fuzzer** has been tested on Ubuntu 18.04 and Debian distributions of Linux.
+**dtls-fuzzer** has been tested on Ubuntu 18.04 and Debian 9 distributions of Linux.
 It should work on any recent Linux distribution.
 Support for other platforms has not been tested.
-It is assumed that a recent 8 JDK distribution of Java VM is installed.
+This guide assumes a Debian-based distribution is used (which has 'apt-get').

+A Java 8 JDK (Java Development Kit) Virtual Machine (VM) is required.
-The version used to run experiments is 1.8.0_222, though later Java 8 version should also work.
+The version used to run experiments is 1.8.0_222, though later Java 8 versions should also work.
+Note that the tool does not build on Java 9 or later.
 We also rely on maven (the 'mvn' utility) for dependency management/deployment.
-Note that the tool may not build on Java 9 or later.

-We recommend using a sufficiently powerful machine, otherwise sensitive timing parameters such as response waiting time might become too low, causing learning to fail.
+We recommend using a sufficiently powerful machine, otherwise sensitive timing parameters such as response waiting time, might become too low, causing different outputs to the ones obtained in the paper.
+Worse yet, they can cause learning  experiments to fail.
 The original experiments were run on a many-core server, however, we expect (though haven't tested thoroughly) that learning should be possible on a desktop with an i7 processor.
-Learning is also possible on weaker systems if timing parameters are adjusted accordingly.
+Learning is also possible on weaker systems if timing parameters are tuned accordingly.
-Finally, visualizing models or even exporting them to .pdf requires installing the [graphviz library][graphviz].
+Finally, visualizing .dot models by exporting them to .pdf requires installing the [graphviz library][graphviz].
-It is assumed that the 'dot' utility is located in the system PATH.
+It is assumed that the 'dot' utility provided by graphviz is located in the system PATH.

 In a nutshell, the advised pre-requisites are:

-- recent Linux distribution
+- recent Linux distribution, preferably Debian-based
-- desktop CPU or stronger for reliable learning
+- desktop/server machine for experiment reproduction/reliable learning
 - (>=) 4 GB RAM
 - Java 8 JDK
 - maven